-As an employer, you are bound by laws and regulations that specify what employee information you can (and should) collect and who can access that information.
-Administrative functions like gathering and storing employee documents – and how you do this – may seem tedious, but it can have a major impact on your business.
-H&M, the major Swedish retailer, was fined more than $41 million for allegedly tracking employees’ personal lives (vacations, illnesses, religious beliefs and family problems) on a company database.
+As an employer, you are bound by laws and regulations that specify which employee information you can (and should) collect and who can access that information.
+Administrative functions like gathering and storing employee documents may seem tedious, but they can have a major impact on your business.
+In 2020, the major Swedish retailer H&M was fined more than $41 million for allegedly tracking employees’ personal lives (i.e., vacations, illnesses, religious beliefs and family problems) on a company database.

-To avoid any legal issues (and penalties) and the ire of your employees, it is important to understand what a personnel file is and what it should (and should not) include.
+To avoid any legal issues and penalties (not to mention the ire of your employees), you need to understand what a personnel file is and what it should and shouldn’t include.

 Editor’s note: Looking for the right HR software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 According to Damien Weinstein, partner at Weinstein & Klein PC, “You should be able to read a personnel file and have a pretty accurate view into who the employee is, what they do at the company and how they are performing.”

 While you can store employee personnel files in a locked filing cabinet, you run the risk of the documents being damaged by potential disasters (e.g., floods, fires or tornadoes) or stolen and exposed.
 Instead, many businesses use highly rated HR software to digitally store and manage employee personnel files.

 How long you’re required to keep a particular document in the file depends on federal and state laws (see some examples below).
 Some states only require you to retain certain documents for two to three years after the employee’s last date of employment with your company, but you may want to retain them for six or seven years.
 Regardless, while an audit isn’t legally required, you should conduct one on your business’s personnel files once a year to ensure the information you have is accurate and up to date.